 HORSE BEHAVIOUR PROBLEMS

-Many horses perform unwanted, abnormal or ‘problem’ behaviours.
+Many horses perform unwanted or ‘problem’ behaviours.
 Often these behaviours are symptoms of specific underlying issues.
 When addressing any of these difficulties we need to understand the root cause, so we can choose the best method to solve them.

 Some issues can be resolved by small changes in management, others need time and retraining.
 Every case is individual.